adolfoalvarez/adolfoalvarez.github.com/_posts/2014-08-05-vectorization-matrix-operations-and-readability.md

   {% endhighlight %}

-The first attempt to devectorize that function could be just substract the vector of means to the matrix...
+The first attempt to vectorize that function could be just substract the vector of means to the matrix...

 {% highlight r %}
   function2 <- function(A) {